denoland/deno/std/types/README.md

 #### Notes:

-JSPM version of most libraries export everything through the default namespace, so most of the time it might not be suited to work along with this definition library.
+JSPM transformation of most libraries export everything through the default namespace, so most of the time it might not be suited to work along with this definition library.